AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/reports/rpt-fundamentals.md

 ## Creating the metric

-Now that we have the required data fields for our analysis, it's time to find or create the relevant metric to construct our analysis.
+Now that we have the required data fields for our analysis, it is time to find or create the relevant metric to construct our analysis.

 Here we know that, mathematically, we want to perform the following calculation:

 _[SUM of `Time between a customer's registration date and first purchase date`] / [Total number of customers that registered and purchased]_

 And we want to see this calculation plotted over time, or trending, according to a customer's registration date.
-And Here is how to [create this metric](../../data-user/reports/ess-manage-data-metrics.md) in MBI:
+And Here is how to [create this metric](../../data-user/reports/ess-manage-data-metrics.md) in [!DNL MBI]:

-1. Go to **Data** and select the **Metrics** tab.
+1. Go to **[!UICONTROL Data]** and select the `Metrics` tab.
-1. Click **Add New Metric** and select the `user` table (where we created the dimensions above).
+1. Click **[!UICONTROL Add New Metric]** and select the `user` table (where we created the dimensions above).
-1. From the drop-down menu, select **Average** on the _Time between a customer's registration date and first purchase date_ column in the _user_ table ordered by the **Customer's registration date**  column.
+1. From the dropdown, select `Average` on the`Time between a customer's registration date and first purchase date` column in the `user` table ordered by the `Customer's registration date`  column.
 1. Add any relevant filters or filter sets.

 This metric is now ready.